wp-plugins/open-menu/readme.txt

 Donate link: http://openmenu.com
 Tags: openmenu, restaurant, menu, restaurants, menus, open menu, dining, food Requires at least: 3.0
-Tested up to: 3.4.2
+Tested up to: 3.5
-Stable tag: 1.6.10
+Stable tag: 1.6.11

 Easily create posts that are based on your OpenMenu.
-Fully integrates an OpenMenu or OpenMenu's into an existing theme.
+Fully integrates an OpenMenu or OpenMenu's and a restaurants Deals/Coupons into an existing theme.

 == Description ==
 This plugin allows you to easily create posts that are based on your OpenMenu and thus embedding restaurant menus in any Wordpress website.
 This plugin fully integrates an OpenMenu or OpenMenus into an existing theme.
 Widget / Menu ready themes work best.